Krande/adapy/images/tests/report/00-main/01-intro.md

 For each new addition of code affecting the handling of FEM in _adapy_ a new series of analysis is performed whereas the results are gathered in this auto-generated document.

+Please note!
+This report will not go into detail into the specifics of why the results are different between different element representations.
+This report will only investigate and compare the results from different FEA software.

 ## FEA Solvers